A Variety of Walks in Seefeld

-There could be no better backdrop to reaping the benefits of Nordic Walking than Austria.
+There could be no better backdrop when reaping the benefits of Nordic Walking than Austria.
 So why not make it a part of your next holiday?

 With 13 percent of cultivated land and 10 percent of its farmers organic, Austria is an international organic champion - and this benefits everybody.

-Enjoy the luxuries of the good life – simply live in beautiful surroundings, eat and drink well, and savour the landscape.
-A recipe for total relaxation within Pure Living accommodation.
+Enjoy the luxuries of the good life - simply live in beautiful surroundings, eat and drink well, and savour the landscape.
+A recipe for total relaxation when staying at a Pure Living holiday home.

 Straight from the set of "The Sound of Music", couples, walkers and families will love the Romantik Hotel Im Weissen Rössl on the banks of Lake Wolfgang.

-Immerse yourself into the pulsating lifestyle of Austria's cities.
-Discover the mighty mountain summits, the far ranging fields, the crystal-clear waters.
-Enjoy the delicious specialities of each region.
+Immerse yourself into the pulsating lifestyle of the cities, discover the mighty summits, the far-ranging fields, the crystal-clear waters, the delicious specialities.
 Compile your personal round trip of Austria here.